 Not Using Migrations

 Changes are made to the database schema over the lifetime of an application.
 All schema changes must be stored in immutable migration files so that database schema changes can be made and tracked automatically.
-Ad-hoc changes without explicit change management may lead to a lot of headaches during deployment.
+Ad-hoc changes without explicit change management might lead to a lot of headaches during deployment.

 That’s a wrap.
 If there are other common SQL mistakes I’ve missed, please let me know, and I will update the article.